wipmoore/wipmoore.github.io/_posts/2018-03-17-inheritance.markdown

 ### Structure

-If A represents a general structural property such as comparable and B represents a certain type of object the posses that property.
-A will be deffered and B mayt be deffered or effective.
+If A represents a general structural property such as being comparable and B represents a certain type of object the posses that property.
+A will be deffered and B may be deffered or effective.

 ### Implementation